aleflabo/Yellow-Taxis-Anlysis-in-NY-city/README.md

 # Analysis of the yellow taxis' rides in New York city during the first semester of 2018

-The file illustrates and presents the differences and the distribution upon different zones and in different months.
+This analysis tries to point out some interresting informations about all the rides made in the first semester of 2018.
+The work concentrats both in the whole NY city and in the single zones.

 ## Get data to analyze